Online Booking for Dietetic Consultations

-Gillitts Medical Centre (Tuesday and Thursday afternoons and alternate Fridays)
+Gillitts Medical Centre (Tuesday afternoons)

 Please note that medical aid claims can only be submitted with a doctor’s referral.
 Please make payment with cash or Zapper as unfortunately there is no card facility.
 Alternatively, and EFT payment can be arranged prior to a consult.

 Dietitian Services | Online Booking

 Initial Consultation: R700.00 (60 minutes, menu plan development)